-GCSE exam results 2023
+GCSE exam results 2022

-Appendix 1 shows entry data for Devon schools for 2019-23 GCSE exams.
-This chart shows that the percentage of Y11 cohort in Devon schools who were entered for GCSE RS has dropped by more than half in the last 5 years from 58% in 2018 to 27% in 2023.
+Appendix 1 shows entry data for Torbay schools for 2019-23 GCSE exams.
+This chart shows that the percentage of Y11 cohort in Torbay schools who were entered for GCSE RS has dropped by more than half in the last 5 years from 72% in 2017 to 48% in 2023.
 This fall demonstrates a significant reduction and is mainly explained by a (national) trend that is seeing schools moving away from entering their full Y11 cohort for the GCSE RS exam, moving towards entry via more limited option groups.
 In some ways this is a positive shift, where schools are more accurately targeting students who want to study RS as an exam subject.
 However, it raises the question: what RE is being offered as part of the core curriculum, for those students who do not opt for the GCSE option.
-This is something which has been raised with a number of Devon schools in conversation over the last year, to explain the legal requirement that schools offer 5% of curriculum time at KS3 and 4.
-In terms of attainment, Devon schools are significantly below the national average.
-However, Devon schools have caught up a bit over recent years which is encouraging.
-The national average for level 9 is 29%, as opposed to 24% in Devon.
-The national average for level 5-9 is 60%, as opposed to 53% in Devon.
-This continues to raise concerns about standards in local schools.
+This is something which has been raised with a number of Torbay schools in conversation over the last year, to explain the legal requirement for schools to offer 5% of curriculum time at KS3 and 4.
+In terms of attainment, a number of Torbay schools are significantly below the national average.